 On your last full day in Cortina, you have the opportunity to explore the beautiful area on foot.
 From Cortina, you can hop on the Tofana Gondola with your hiking guide and head up to Col Druscie, where your hike begins.
 Starting with a 20-minute descent you will then jump on a chair lift whisking up to the Sentiero dei Camosci hiking route which takes you along to Pie Tofana.
 Finishing off with a 20-minute push up to Col Druscie where you will be greeted by spectacular views across Cortina.
 We would recommend stopping for a late lunch halfway down the Col Druscie cable car at Restaurant Col Druscie 1778, where they serve delicious local delicacies.
 Next door is Druscie Masi Wine Bar which is a lovely place to stop for a drink before getting the cable car back down into the village.
 Your last afternoon can be spent exploring before heading back home the next morning.

-Experience a 7 day adventure in Cortina from £2,575 per person.
-With the recently renovated Faloria Mountain Resort your luxury base for a week of active outdoor adventures, you’ll cycle, hike and climb your way around this fascinating mountain region, experiencing the thrill of the Dolomites via ferrata.
+Our recommendation for a 7 day adventure in Cortina , staying at the beautiful Faloria Mountain Resort, your luxury base for a week of active outdoor adventures, you’ll cycle, hike and climb your way around this fascinating mountain region, experiencing the thrill of the Dolomites via Ferrata.
 Our carefully planned itinerary will also allow plenty of time to enjoy all the wonderful facilities at the Faloria, as well as the cultural and culinary highlights of Cortina.

 Arrive at the exceptional Faloria Mountain Spa Resort and you will instantly feel relaxed.
 Located in the village of Zuel di Sopra just a few kilometres from Cortina, you will be perfectly placed to enjoy the historic mountain town and all of the outdoor adventures you have lined up for your stay.
 Spend your first afternoon relaxing at the Faloria, enjoying the wonderfully secluded location, taking a dip in the pool and treating yourself to a session in the spa.